wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 At the end of the loop, `c->multibulklen` is decremented by one to indicate that one element has been successfully parsed.

+However, simple as it seems, the parsing code must also take one possible scenario into consideration, i.e., when the element is too big to be fully received by one `read()` call.
+In this scenario, multiple invocations to the receiving function have to be made in order to fully receive the element before copying it to the argv as an SDS string.
+More specifically, the parsing function uses `c->bulklen` to store the remaining length of the current string element to be read after the length is parsed from the receiving buffer.
+Then in the next iteration of `readQueryFromClient()`, the `c->bulklen` will be used to determine the size of the receiving buffer such that the buffer can always hold the element in its entirety.
+The parsing function will not process the element before it is fully received.

 ### Input Parsing and Dispatching